 They are managed by Prof Tim Claridge (Organic/ChemBiol) and Dr Nick Rees (Inorganic) and are operated and maintained by five members of staff in total.

-8/1/18: We have a new handout on Quantitative NMR: Available from our Resources-NMR Handouts page
+27/2/18: We have a new handouts on Quantitative NMR (qNMR) and Variable Temperature NMR: Available from our Resources-NMR Handouts page